City-of-Memphis-Wastewater/pipeline/README.md

 # On Termux (Android)
-pkg update && pkg install python pkg install python python-cryptography python-numpy
+pkg update && pkg install python pkg install python python-cryptography # python-numpy # numpy dependency removed for 0.3.50 pip install --upgrade setuptools wheel # Just to be sure.

 # Some of these are likely overkill given prepackaged cryptography, but I want you to succeed, and I will continue testing.
 pkg install clang make libffi openssl-dev libffi-dev
 # pkg install rust # probably not necessary, with `python-cryptography` installed
+# Alterative to python-cryptography, you could `pip install cryptography` after `pip install setuptools`

 # On Alpine (iSH on iOS)
 apk update && apk add python3 py3-pip